Sheep-y/Modnix/DESIGN_DOC.md

 ## Architecture

-Modnix is coded in pure C# and make up of three main parts:
+Modnix is coded in pure C# and has three main parts:

 1. Injector, for injecting code to game assembly to run Mod Loader.
 2. Mod Loader, for parsing and loading mods.
 3. Main GUI, for setup, status check, and shortcuts.

+Only Windows is supported; I don't even know whether the Mac/Linux version is built in a "moddable" way.
+.Net Framework 4.5 is used, for best compatibility with Windows users.

 ## Injector